K8s security guide.

 Furthermore, many organizations are adopting security best practices and implementing DevSecOps processes, where everyone is responsible for security and, security is implemented from early development stages into production through the entire software supply chain, this also known as Continuous Security.

-So, moving Kubernetes to production implies new infrastructure layers, new components, new procedures and therefore new security processes and tools.
-This security guide will help you to implement Kubernetes security, mostly focused around Kubernetes specific security features and its configuration, but also some additionals tools that will go beyond what Kubernetes can do.
+Moving Kubernetes to production implies new infrastructure layers, new components, new procedures and therefore new security processes and tools.
+This security guide will help you to implement K8s security, mostly focused around Kubernetes specific security features and its configuration, but also some additionals tools that will go beyond what Kubernetes can do.

 We have covered the following topics: